LaClimSx/data-story-datasentinels/docs/index.markdown

 Alright, let’s zoom out and tie all of this together.

-Looking across thousands of interactions between subreddits, a pretty consistent picture emerges — and it’s a lot more nuanced than “people just like to hate.”
+Looking across thousands of interactions between subreddits, a pretty consistent picture emerges, and it’s a lot more nuanced than “people just like to hate.”

 First, conflict on Reddit does spread.
 When one community publicly criticizes another, it often triggers follow-ups.
 Not always, but more often than random chance would suggest.
 So if r/ADA gets called out once, that does make it more likely to show up in later conflict elsewhere.
 That alone already helps explain why the criticism can feel recurring rather than isolated.

 At the same time, most conflicts are small and short-lived.
 The majority stop after one extra step.
 Big, multi-subreddit blow-ups do happen, but they’re rare.
-What’s much more common is lots of little flare-ups that fade quickly — and over time, those add up in people’s feeds and memories.
+What’s much more common is lots of little flare-ups that fade quickly, and over time, those add up in people’s feeds and memories.

 When subreddits do respond, they almost never retaliate directly.
 Instead, they overwhelmingly align with others.
 This is why conflict on Reddit often looks like dogpiling rather than back-and-forth fighting.
 Timing doesn’t really matter here: fast replies aren’t angrier, slow replies aren’t calmer.
 What matters is who shares context, identity, or frustration.

 And that’s a big piece of the r/ADA story. r/csmastudents and r/ADA don’t exist in separate worlds.
 They’re part of the same ecosystem.
-When similar communities align around shared stress — workload, grading, pressure — it creates repeated waves of criticism, even without anyone actively trying to escalate things.
+When similar communities align around shared stress, workload, grading, pressure, it creates repeated waves of criticism, even without anyone actively trying to escalate things.

 Finally, these relationships don’t cleanly resolve.
 Reddit doesn’t settle into stable rivalries or lasting alliances.
 A lot of interactions stay unbalanced and unresolved, especially around visible or “meta” communities that keep resurfacing conflicts without owning them.
 That keeps topics alive without pushing them toward a final showdown.